Aayushn1/Data-Scraping/README.md

 'amazon.py' and 'flipkart.py' files have the code for data extraction.

 'amazon_sentiment.py' and 'flipkart_sentiment.py' files have the code for sentiment analysis.

+'lexicon_easy.csv' has the list of all the words used for the sentiment analysis.